-As early as 2005, the Danish government decided to establish the Danish Consensus Platform for Alternatives to Animal Experiments (DACOPA), under the European network ecopa (European Consensus-Platform for Alternatives).
+In 2005, the Danish government decided to establish DACOPA, the Danish Consensus Platform for Alternative to Animal Experiments, under ECOPA, the European Consensus-Platform for Alternatives.

-DACOPA consisted of a chairman and two representatives of each of the four above groups which provided an opportunity to share lessons learned and discuss how to promote the 3Rs in Denmark and abroad in the best possible way.
-However, DACOPA was challenged by a lack of funding for launching research projects and there was no secretarial assistance for performing the tasks that DACOPA wished to implement.
+DACOPA consisted of a chairman and two representatives of the four aforementioned groups.
+This provided an opportunity to share insight and discuss how to efficiently promote the 3Rs in Denmark and abroad.
+DACOPA was, however, challenged by a lack of funding for research projects, and there was no secretarial assistance provided for the tasks they wished to implement.

-Following negotiations between the Ministry of Food, the pharmaceutical industry and a number of animal welfare organisations, it was agreed in the spring of 2013 to establish the Danish 3R-Center with a scientific board, a budget of its own, research funding and a secretariat.
-The Alternative Fund, the Danish Animal Welfare Society, the Danish Laboratory Animal Protection Society, LEO Pharma, Lundbeck and Novo Nordisk decided to contribute funding for the project, and the Danish Ministry of Food offered operational and research funding (the Alternative Fund and The Danish Laboratory Animal Protection Societyare no longer contributors to the Danish 3R-Center).
+In the spring of 2013, the Danish 3R-Center was established after extensive negotiations had been conducted between the Ministry of Food, the pharmaceutical industry and a number of animal welfare organizations.
+The center was equipped with a scientific board, an independent budget, research funding and a secretariat.
+The Alternative Fund, the Danish Animal Welfare Society, the Danish Laboratory Animal Protection Society, LEO Pharma, Lundbeck and Novo Nordisk decided to contribute funding for the project, and the Danish Ministry of Food offered research funding and operational capacity.
+Currently, the Alternative Fund and The Danish Laboratory Animal Protection Society are no longer contributors to the Danish 3R-Center.

 Since 2017, DOSO also has supported the 3R-Center.

 - Promote the development of alternatives to animal testing